johnjfox/Analytic_Enterprise/markdown/02a_Pandas_Overview.md

 >>> # Let's import the pandas library
 ... import pandas as pd
 ...
->>> # Let's set up a URL to the file, which in this case is hosted on github ... base_url = 'https://raw.githubusercontent.com/johnjfox/Analytic_Enterprise/master/data/'
+>>> # Let's set up a URL to the file, which in this case is hosted on Github ... base_url = 'https://raw.githubusercontent.com/johnjfox/Analytic_Enterprise/master/data/'
 >>> data_url = 'iris/iris.data.csv'
 >>> url = base_url + data_url